abhijithremesh/SchedulingHeuristics/src/metaheuristics/Type3/README.md

 # Generic Genetic Algorithm Implementations

-# Type 2
+# Type 3
 * The length of the chromosome (Number of genes in the chromosome) corresponds to the number of cloudlets.
-* Each gene in the chromosome is associated with a cloudlet and vm
+* Each index of the chromosome contains a value where the value represents the VM and the index represents the cloudlet.
 * Intitial population of chromosomes is generated.
-The size of the population is any arbitrary number.
+The size of the initial population is a multiple of the number of cloudlets.
-* Compute crossover probability and mutation probability.
-* If valid crossover probability
-  * Take two random chromosomes from the population
-  * Clone the selected random chromosomes
-  * Interchanging or Swapping the vms from the random gene of both selected chromosomes to make new two chromosomes
-  * Updating the population with these two new chromosomes
-* If valid mutation probability
-  * Take a random chromosome from the population and make a clone of it.
-  * Update the random gene of the cloned chromosome by replacing its vm with another vm.
-  * Updating the population with this new cloned chromosome.
-* Computing the fitness of all chromosomes in the population
-  * The makespan is used as the fitness criteria.
+* In each generation
-* The chromosome with the best fitness value is selected.
+ * For each chromosome in the population, its corresponding fitness value (makespan/total finish time) is computed.
-* The genes of this chromosome contains the cloudlets and its corresponding VMs where it must get executed.
+ * The best fitness value of the generation is also noted and being tracked.
+ * The best parents of the population is selected as per the fitness value (maximum or minimum), based on the following selection criteria.
+   * Elite ( passed directly to the next generation)(count=2)
+   * Random
+   * Most Fittest
+   * Tournament selection (count=3)
+   * Nth Fittest
+ * Two parents for the next generation is identified based on the combination of these selection schemes:
+   * Random & Most Fittest
+   * Nth Fittest & Most Fittest
+   * Tournament & Most Fittest
+   * Tournament & Nth Fittest
+   * Random & Nth Fittest
+   * Random & Tournament
+   * Tournament & Tournament
+   * Random & Random
+   * Nth Fittest & Nth Fittest
+ * If the randomly generated cross over probability > cross over rate (0.5), any of the below cross over operations are performed to produce offspring
+   * Random cross over
+   * Uniform cross over
+   * Single point cross over
+   * Two point cross over
+ * If the randomly generated mutation probability > mutation rate (0.2), the offspring generated is mutated as per the following strategies
+   * Mutation through Swapping
+   * Mutation through Reversing the offspring
+ * The offspring created is to be used in the next generation.